6 Reel Slots

 The original slot machines were much simpler – and probably much less honest – then today’s machines.
 And they provide a great example.

-These original machines had three reels.
+These classic slot machines had three reels.
 Let’s say each of those reels had 10 symbols on it that repeat across the reels, and you win a prize for a set of three.
 That gives a 999 to 1 chance of hitting a winning combination of matching symbols.

 The odds on winning with 6 reel slots